 Petal, Pearl, Luster, or Color Dust give a shimmery pop or vibrant matte finish to cookies.
 They come in powdered form and can be brushed on dry for a light sheen (if not a matte finish) or when mixed with clear vanilla or a clear alcohol such as vodka, can be painted on baked cookies.
 (The alcohol evaporates.)
-Although they are all ingestible, they range from edible, FDA- approved, to non-toxic depending on the specifics ingredients and the companies that make them.
+Although they are all ingestible, they range from edible, FDA- approved, to non-toxic depending on the specific ingredients and the companies that make them.

 Painting with egg whites or yolks If you prefer to avoid raw egg whites, use egg white powder, whole egg powder, or meringue powder instead.
 (Raw egg whites are unsuitable for children, the elderly, and pregnant women to consume due to possible salmonella contamination.)

-I usually start with about a teaspoon to a Tablespoon of the powder as a little goes a long way.
+I usually start with about a teaspoon to a tablespoon of the powder, as a little goes a long way.
 Reconstitute the egg whites with a few drops of water at a time until you get your desired viscosity then add food colors.
-Note: The egg white powder is clumpy at first and takes awhile to absorb the water.
+Please note that the egg white powder is clumpy at first and takes awhile to absorb the water.
 You likely will need to stir and then let it sit and stir again a couple of times before it fully absorbs the water.
 You can add more water, if needed, once it absorbs the initial amount.
 I like to divide the egg wash into separate small containers to create a pallet of colors.
 I don't have a strong preference as to the type of food coloring used here.
 Gel, paste, powder, or drops all work fine.
 Powdered egg yolks are used much the same as powdered egg whites, however, the base will be yellow.
 This can make some colors even richer.